-General Insurance Counseling System
+5 General Insurance Counseling System

-■ General Insurance Counseling Offices
+General Insurance Counseling Offices

-The General Insurance Association of Japan has 13 counseling centers throughout Japan.
+The GIAJ has 12 counseling centers throughout Japan.
 These offices give explanations and advice to the public concerning insurance in general.
-The counseling offices at the Association's headquarters and Hokkaido /Tohoku /Yokohama /Shizuoka /Hokuriku /Nagoya /Kinki /Kobe /Chugoku /Kyushu branches have a "General Insurance Information Corner" where visitors can see or take away free pamphlets on major insurance products (personal line) distributed by our member companies.
-A toll free telephone line (0120-107808) is installed for policyholders in remote areas.
+The counseling offices at the GIAJ's headquarters, Hokkaido, Tohoku, Yokohama, Shizuoka, Hokuriku, Nagoya, Kinki, Chugoku and Kyushu branches have a "General Insurance Information Corner" where visitors can see or take away free pamphlets on major insurance products (personal line) distributed by our member companies.
+A toll free telephone line is installed for policyholders in remote areas.